Art, Craft and Design

 There are opportunities to further their commitment to the subject through extra-curricular activities, including both lunchtime and after school art clubs and art based trips.
 These combine with normal lesson time to provide an extremely rich, diverse and rewarding experience for the keen pupil.

 The externally set task takes place in March each year.
 It is a ten-hour fully practical examination, broken down into shorter sessions.
-The pupils receive unlimited exam prep time.
+The pupils receive unlimited exam prep time before the exam starts.
 The final piece(s) must be completed during the ten hour exam.
 Preparation is absolutely vital as they must work unaided during the exam.